 Leptin and Sleep

-As summer approaches for us (in the Northern hemisphere! lol…. there are some of you in the Southern that get my blog), we often THINK we are going to lose weight because we are more active in the summer.
+As summer approaches for us, we often THINK we are going to lose weight because we are more active in the summer.
 But, do you lose weight?
 OR do you gain weight?
 Many people gain weight in the summer and one main reason is that they skimp on sleep.
 It is easy to get 8-10 hours of sleep when it gets dark out at 4:30pm in January, but who wants to go to bed when it is still light out?
 Not me!
 I work with a lot of gastric bypass patients and in the past, we use to think that they had sleep apnea after they gained weight BUT we now know that the lack of sleep = leptin resistance = don’t feel the sense of feeling full = over eating = weight gain! bad bad bad.

 Many studies connect a link between sleep and the hormones that manipulate our eating behavior; which are ghrelin and leptin.
 Have you ever experienced a sleepless night followed by a day when no matter what you ate you never felt satisfied?
 I hate that!
 This is the outcome when leptin and ghrelin get out of balance.
 Leptin and ghrelin work like a “checks and balances” that manage hunger and fullness.
 Ghrelin, produced in the stomach, increases appetite, while leptin, produced in fat cells, sends a message to our brain when we are full.
 A lack of sleep causes ghrelin levels to increase and your leptin levels to decrease.
 This imbalance causes us to intensely crave food and never feel full.
 The worst part is that we don’t crave broccoli, we crave high calorie sweets and starchy foods.
 Over time, this imbalance can easily lead to long-term weight gain.